 Order Testudines (turtles, tortoises and terrapins), Family Cheloniidae (hard shelled sea turtles)

 The flatback turtle is named for the relative flatness of its shell, one of the characteristics that distinguish it from the other sea turtles around the world.
 Most sea turtles migrate extremely long distances, travelling across entire ocean basins multiple times throughout their lives.
 The flatback turtle, however, has a much smaller range, is the only sea turtle that does not visit the Americas, and is restricted to the coastal waters of Australia and Papua New Guinea.

 Scientists know little about the population trends or conservation status of the flatback turtles.
-They simply do not have enough data to assess whether or not this species is at risk of extinction, but the Australian government considers the species to be vulnerable.
+There is not enough data to assess whether or not this species is at risk of extinction, but the Australian government considers the species to be vulnerable.
 All other species of sea turtles face a threat of extinction, so it is likely that the flatback turtle’s status is similar.
-As is the case with other sea turtles, the predominant threats facing flatback turtles include accidental capture in fisheries targeting other species (sign our petition to tell President Trump to enforce better protections from trawl nets) and damage/pollution of nesting beaches.
-Legal measures often extend to turtle nests but rarely extend to the beaches themselves, so alteration of natural habitat continues to threaten this and other marine turtles.
+As is the case with other sea turtles, the predominant threats facing flatback turtles include accidental capture in fisheries targeting other species, damage pollution of nesting beaches, and collection of eggs and meat.
 Naturally, only one or two out of several hundred eggs will make it to adulthood.
-These added anthropogenic pressures on nesting beaches and juvenile and young adult turtles lessen the chance of survival.
-Further study and monitoring of flatback turtles populations trends is crucial to ensuring that any significant threats to this species can be identified and addressed in a timely fashion.
+These added anthropogenic pressures on nesting beaches and juvenile and young adult turtles lessen their chance of survival.
+Further study and monitoring of flatback turtles’ population trends is crucial to ensuring that any significant threats to this species can be identified and addressed in a timely fashion.